plearnio/tracking-email-server/README.md

 - build to apollo server
 	- create resolvers, connectors and schema
 - join apollo server with tracking server
+# NEW
+= add more resolver for client's extensions

 # done
 90%